 All programs taught at AIAM involve interpersonal relations and physical touch.
 Across all curriculums, students receive education on establishing boundaries relative to touch and ethics.
 Recognition of signs and symptoms associated with sexual assault, relationship violence and stalking is included in many academic classes as well.
-Literature is available in the AIAM Information Center and from the Director of Student and Graduate Success/Title IX Coordinator' office.
+Literature is available from the Assistant Director of Education/Student Services and Title IX Coordinator.